core-unit-bioinformatics/cubi-tools/README.md

 ### Requirements: identity file(s)

 Configuring a git repository requires setting a user name and email address before commits to the repo can be made.
-The `auto-git.py` script extracts that info from local files.
+The `ct-git` utility extracts that info from local files.
 Those files are referred to as "identity files".
-By default, these identity files are expected to be located in `$HOME/.cubi-tools` and there must be one such file for each remote that is to be configured; that is, commonly, two files should be there: `github.id` and `githhu.id`.
+By default, these identity files are expected to be located in `$HOME/.config/cubi-tools` and there must be one such file for each remote that is to be configured; that is, commonly, two files should be there: `github.id` and `githhu.id`.
+If these files are not found, the `ct-git` utility is querying the user for that information and creates the files for all standard CUBI git remotes.

 Identity files are simple text files with two lines: line one specifies the user name and line two specifies the email address: